 Star anise can help fight sore throat, cardamom resolves digestive issues and nutmeg boosts immunity, suggest experts.
-Dolly Kumar, Director at GAIA and Purba Kalita, Co-Founder at Salebhai.com, have listed few spices:
+Dolly Kumar, Director at GAIA and Purba Kalita, Co-Founder at Salebhai.com suggests these Indian spices that you should add to your diet and meals:

 * Star anise: Rich in antioxidants and vitamins A and C, star anise is effective in easing sore throats and colds.
 Its antifungal and antibacterial abilities can keep you away from flu and other viral infections in this season.